-Marianne Vestergaard is a Professor and educator at The Niels Bohr Institute, the physics department at University of Copenhagen.
+Marianne Vestergaard is a Professor at The Niels Bohr Institute, the physics department at University of Copenhagen.
 She teaches first year physics – Introductory Mechanics and Special Relativity.
 This is a course that has both laboratory work, lectures, and recitation sections.
 Each fall semester, she – along with 3 other senior instructors – is responsible for the educational progress of 130 first year students.
 In particular, with a fellow professor she is in charge of lectures and recitation sections in this course.
 During the past year, 25% of all impact time (lectures, recitation sections, lab hours) have been fully online.
 However all in-class lectures have been streamed and recording since semester start.

 How did you handle this new situation when you first started doing online classes?
 What new tools and approaches did you start using?

 We were lucky enough to be lecturing in a large auditorium with sufficient space for everyone for most of the semester.
 Teaching first year students (freshmen) is very different from teaching other university students.
 Freshmen need to learn to study at university, manage their time and get new friends in addition to learning new material.
 Therefore, in our lectures we have a strong focus on the students actively engaging in working through problems, either alone or in smaller groups.
 This works best in the physical classroom/auditorium.
 Then in early December 2020, we moved 100% online within a few days.